EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-Compute effect of vegetation type on turnover rates [k]
+Effect of vegetation type on decomposition rates as modeled in CASA.

 **Parameters**
 - **Fields**